North Eastern Railway tile maps: History

 The tile maps were introduced to many stations on the North Eastern Railway between 1900 and 1910.
 (Note: Most sources agree that they were introduced in 1900, but in his book, Railway Stations of the North East, Ken Hoole states they were introduced in 1902.
-However, Hoole also wrote a letter to the editor of Railway Magazine in 1975, where he states they were introduced in 1900.)
+However, Hoole also wrote a letter to the editor of The Railway Magazine in 1975, where he states they were introduced in 1900.)
 Some were even located away from the NER network, such as at London King's Cross.
 The maps consisted of 64 square tiles detailing the railway lines (measuring 8 in x 8 in), eight half tiles for the title, and 46 tiles around the border.
 The maps measured 5 ft 8 in by 5 ft 4 in and were made by Craven Dunnill whose works were in Jackfield, Shropshire.
 Each tile was white, and was marked with burnt sienna for the railway lines.
 A reversed image of the design for each tile was carved in copper and stamped on a pre-warmed tile, then the burnt sienna added, and the tile fired and glazed to complete.

 Over the years, people have pointed out errors on the maps, such as the layout at being incorrect, spelling mistakes, and the inclusion of the North Holderness Light Railway, which was never built.
 The map's designer, not wishing the maps to be obsolete as soon as they were erected, included the proposed line, but the NER never went ahead with constructing the line.

 Around 25 of the maps were made and installed at various locations, but only twelve of the original maps remain, and of those, only nine are original maps in their original locations.
 The maps also showed neighbouring railway companies lines, so the mapping stretched as far south and west as the Dee Estuary of Cheshire, up to Berwick upon Tweed, with more tiles placed where the North Sea is, showing insets of north-east Scotland.